 The ancient Anglo-Saxon culture of England produced the name of Bageldor.
 It was given to a knight, who in the exercise of chivalry has won his spurs, but hopes to be elected into some order.
 However, the nickname batchelor has remained somewhat of a puzzle to etymologists because it implied a sense of partial achievement of a desired goal rather than having a concrete origin.
 For example, a Bachelor of Arts is a person who has achieved a certain scholastic honor, but who also aspired to a higher degree of master or doctorate.
 A bachelor in common life was a person who had attained the age of manhood, but had not fulfilled the social relation of entering into matrimony.

 Early Origins of the Bageldor family

 Important Dates for the Bageldor family

 This web page shows only a small excerpt of our Bageldor research.
 Another 63 words (4 lines of text) covering the years 1296, 1572 and 1619 are included under the topic Early Bageldor History in all our PDF Extended History products and printed products wherever possible.

 Bageldor Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Bageldor has appeared include Batchelor, Bachelor, Bacheler, Batcheler, Batchellor and many more.

 Early Notables of the Bageldor family (pre 1700)

 Notables of this surname at this time include: Daniel Bacheler, also spelt Bachiler, Batchiler or Batchelar, (1572-1619) who was an English lutenist and composer.
 He was born in Aston Clinton, Buckinghamshire and worked for...

 Another 33 words (2 lines of text) are included under the topic Early Bageldor Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bageldor family to the New World and Oceana
+Migration of the Bageldor family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Bageldor arrived in North America very early: Henry Batchelor, a brewer, who settled in Ipswich, Massachusetts in 1636; William Batchelor settled in Charles Town in 1634; and became a Freeman in 1644..